-Dear TWiV Captain and Officers,
+Dear TWiV hosts,

 This 2000 paper, published in Chest, shows that chicken soup is capable of inhibiting neutrophil chemotaxis in vitro, thus providing some evidence for the soup's traditional role as a home cure for respiratory infections.

 Helpfully, the soup recipe used in the study is also included.
 And it ...
 Read More